Set Yourself Up for Success

 Browse through an organization’s website and social media pages to understand their personality.
 Speak with a volunteer manager to find out what positions are available.

 Asking the right questions will help you understand what your experience will be like.
 The list below can be a helpful starting point when considering a volunteer opportunity.

 Does this position require training?
 A background check?
 Transportation?

-What are typical challenges faced by volunteers in this role?
+What typical challenges do volunteers face in this role?